 THE BIGGEST BACKYARD IN TEXAS

 We moved to Cleburne in 1989 because of a desire to live and raise our family in the country.
-We named our place Mainstay Farm based on the Scripture, 1 Corinthians 15:58: “Stand firm, let nothing move you, always give yourself fully to the work of the Lord knowing that nothing you do for Him is a waste of time or effort.”
+We named our place Mainstay Farm based on the Scripture, 1 Corinthians 15:58: “Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain.”

 We began growing Christmas trees six months later.
 It was at a Spring Christmas Tree Field Day that we learned that a mainstay is actually a bamboo stake used in the Christmas tree industry to hold a seedling up straight: it marks the seedling; it protects the seedlings roots from wind-waller; it gives the seedling stability, disciplining it so it will become what it is intended to be.